THE BOSS I HATED TO LOVE

 1 - THE DISCOVERY OF BETRAYAL

-2 - THAT'S ENOUGH TO PAY FOR THE HOTEL
+2 – THAT’S ENOUGH TO COVER THE HOTEL

 3 - I WANT A DIVORCE